Calabi-Yau threefolds fibred by high rank lattice polarized K3 surfaces: Modular families of lattice polarized K3 surfaces

 The next type of singular fibre that we turn our attention to is the fibres over the cusp $\lambda = \infty$.
 As we shall see, these fibres all admit a simple common description.

 \begin{proposition} Let $\Delta \subset \calM_{M_n}$ denote a small disc around the cusp $\lambda = \infty$.
 The threefold $\calX_n$ is smooth over $\Delta$ and its singular fibre over $\lambda = \infty$ is a semistable K3 surface of Type III, containing $n+2$ components.
-If we pull-back $\calX_n \to \calM_{M_n}$ by a $d$-fold cover $\Delta' \to \Delta$ ramified totally over $\lambda = \infty$ and crepantly resolve any resulting singularities, then the resulting threefold is again smooth and contains a semistable fibre of Type III with $nd^2 + 2$ components. \end{proposition} \begin{proof} Once we have proved the form of the fibres over $\Delta$, the form of the fibres over the $d$-fold cover $\Delta' \to \Delta$ follows immediately from \cite[Proposition 1.2]{bgd7}.
-To find the form of the fibres over $\Delta$, we proceed case-by-case, indexed by $n$.
+If we pull-back $\calX_n \to \calM_{M_n}$ by a $\mu$-fold cover $\Delta' \to \Delta$ ramified totally over $\lambda = \infty$ and crepantly resolve any resulting singularities, the resulting threefold is again smooth and contains a semistable fibre of Type III with $n\mu^2 + 2$ components. \end{proposition} \begin{proof} Once we have proved the form of the fibres over $\Delta$, the form of the fibres over the $\mu$-fold cover $\Delta' \to \Delta$ follows immediately from \cite[Proposition 1.2]{bgd7}.
+We also note that the number of components appearing in the fibre of $\calX_n$ over $\lambda = \infty$ has previously been computed by Przyjalkowski in \cite[Corollary 35]{cyctlgmsft}, but he does not precisely describe these fibres; our computations corroborate his result.

+To find the precise forms of the fibres over $\Delta$, we proceed case-by-case, indexed by $n$.
 The resolutions presented here are relatively simple to compute, if tedious; for brevity we only sketch the details.

 \begin{enumerate}[leftmargin=3em] \item[(${M}_2$)]Follows from the proof of \cite[Proposition 2.5]{cytfmqk3s}.

 \item[($M_3$)] By Table \ref{tab:Mnsingularities}, over $\Delta$ the threefold $\bar{\calX}_3$ contains nine curves of $cA_m$ ($m=1,2$) singularities, which form sections of the fibration.
 Away from these nine curves, $\bar{\calX}_3$ is nonsingular over $\Delta$.
 After performing $m$ crepant blow-ups on each of these curves, we are left with nine isolated singularities of type $cA_1$ lying over $\lambda = \infty$.
 These may be resolved by a small projective resolution, after which the threefold $\calX_3$ becomes smooth over $\Delta$, with a semistable singular fibre of Type III consisting of five components arranged as a triangular prism.